-Depending exclusively on backwards-looking BI solutions is the same as driving a car with a GPS that constantly shows you where you were 10 minutes ago; or watching a newsman who reveals yesterday’s weather report.
+Depending exclusively on backwards-looking BI solutions is the same as driving a car with a GPS that constantly shows you where you were 10 minutes ago; or watching a newsman that reveals yesterday’s weather report.

 Step 2: Statistical Forecasting

-Traditional forecasting processes look for statistical properties—including changes—that are constant such as levels, trends, seasonal patterns, interventions, leads and lags; and assumes that those properties will continue to look the same in the future as they did in the past.
+Traditional forecasting processes look for statistical properties—including changes—that are constant such as levels; trends; seasonal patterns; interventions; leads; and lags and assumes that those properties will continue to look the same in the future as they did in the past.

 In other words, if year over year a retailer sells three times more merchandise in December than in November (seasonality), one would assume that the next year this ratio will remain the same.
-While this approach may work well for certain type of merchandise—such as is repetitive or replenishable—under certain assumptions (there are no year-over-year changes), the reality is that today’s retail businesses are all about change.
+While this approach may work well for certain type of merchandise—such that is repetitive or replenishable—under certain assumptions (there are no year-over-year changes), the reality is that today’s retail businesses are all about change.

-If we could characterize today’s retail environment in one word, it would certainly be “dynamic.”
-Products in new styles or colors are introduced every season—many of which have very short lifecycles and replacement SKUs that don’t necessarily behave the same way as their predecessors.
+If we could characterize today’s retail environment in one word, it would certainly be the word “dynamic.”
+Products in new styles or colors are introduced every season—many of which have very short-life cycles and replacement SKUs that don’t necessary behave the same way as their predecessors.
 New assortment changes the cannibalization effect and affinity relations shift.
 Moreover, consumer demand will change depending on the price strategy you decide to use.
 Products aren’t necessarily sold at the exact same prices as in the previous years.
 At the same time, some products are more elastic to price changes than others, while promotional activities constantly change as well.
 For instance, social media used in combination with traditional methods of customer reach creates new marketing channels and new market segments.
 You must account for constantly changing competition—especially Web competition—with their aggressive price strategies, assortments and promotional events.